genropy/genropy_saved/docs/genro/webpage_elements/layout/introduction.rst

 Common attributes
 =================

-    There are some common attributes that you can use with all the containers and panes:
+    There are some commons attributes that you can use with all the containers and panes:

     * *datapath*: set the root's path of data.
 Default value is ``None``.
 For more details, check the :ref:`genro_datapath` page